 I can slow down and be more mindful of the things that provoke a sense of helplessness and take the few extra steps (when available) to get around them when I can.

 How do you navigate the world and accomplish everyday tasks with hand problems?
 Do you have any awesome hacks?
-I hope you will follow the Trend-Able Facebook Page so we can virtually meet.
+I’d love to hear!
+Follow the Trend-Able Facebook Page so we can virtually meet!